 This is a great luxury option for your Brooklyn weekend looking to stay right by the waterfront with easy access to everything we recommended in DUMBO, Brooklyn Heights, BoCoCa, and easy access to East River ferry which will take you to Williamsburg quickly.

-1 Hotel Brooklyn Bridge is also home to Harriet’s Rooftop & Lounge, one of the most popular rooftop bars and restaurants in the city and guests can access the rooftop pool as well.
+1 Hotel Brooklyn Bridge is also home to Harriet’s Rooftop & Lounge, one of the most popular rooftop bars and restaurants in NYC and guests can access the rooftop pool as well.

-This 5-star hotel comes equipped with the bar/lounge, room service, complimentary wifi, and industrial-chic rooms.
+This 5-star hotel comes equipped with a bar/lounge, room service, complimentary wifi, and industrial-chic rooms.
 Also, 1 Hotel is also home to one of the best spots for brunch in DUMBO.

 You can choose rooms that have views of the Brooklyn Bridge, DUMBO, Statue of Liberty, or the NYC skyline.

 A stylish, boutique hotel that is a great place to stay during your 36 hours in Brooklyn and Brooklyn itinerary is the Hoxton in Williamsburg.
-This is another hotel that has an amazing rooftop with amazing city views as well as a pool.
+This is another hotel that has an amazing rooftop bar in Brooklyn with amazing city views as well as a pool.

 Located in a former factory building, this screams Brooklyn industrial revival.
 You can find individually designed industrial-chic rooms with gorgeous brass and concrete details with en suite bathrooms.
 Choose between rooms with views of Manhattan or rooms with views of Brooklyn.

 They off complimentary breakfast bags and there are 3 restaurants and bars located on the property, one being located on the outdoor terrace with city views.